openaire/openaire-catalogue-docs/docs/downloads/alternative-model/project.md

 _Type [Validated](validated.md)  &bull; Cardinality: ONE_

-Specifies it the association between the project and the result was validated.
+Specifies whether the association between the project and the research product was validated.

 ```json